 Rather than being “signed off” at the end of their apprenticeship training by their training provider, apprentices who are studying the new apprenticeship standards in health and social care now have a new, final stage to their apprenticeship.
 This stage is designed to ensure that the apprentice has gained the Knowledge, Skills and Behaviours (KSBs) required of the apprenticeship.
 This assessment is done by an approved End-Point Assessment Organisation (EPAO) who will work with the training provider, apprentice and employer during this stage of the journey.

-Guiding employers through the EPA process, Sandra Evans, Chief Executive of Prepare to Achieve Ltd, explains: “Employers have had a lot to take in over the past year or so with all the changes to the sector, after many years of working under the old apprenticeship frameworks, understandably there’s a lot of confusion not only for employers but also for the apprentice themselves.
+Guiding employers through the EPA process, Lee Evans, Chief Executive of Prepare to Achieve Ltd, explains: “Employers have had a lot to take in over the past year or so with all the changes to the sector, after many years of working under the old apprenticeship frameworks, understandably there’s a lot of confusion not only for employers but also for the apprentice themselves.

 “In a nutshell, the EPA process is there to validate that the apprentice has the skills, knowledge and behaviours of the apprenticeship.
 It basically adds an extra quality stamp to their training.